systemsguide/systemsguide.github.io/docs/shorthand.md

 ## Foreword

 *The arguments that follow are the result of 4 years of experience in a variety of plural spaces online.
 I hope to elaborate a specific perspective on plural identity here, but also to cut through the confusion created when we use the same words to discuss both personal identity and material relationships to oppression.
 If you find me too kind/too harsh to a given perspective, consider we may be responding to different people or communities, who may have put forward these views in vastly different ways.
-I am trying to forge a path through some very difficult terrain here, and I hope you will take my writing in good faith.*<br/>
+I am trying to forge a path through some very difficult terrain here, and I hope you will take my writing in good faith.*
 *\- mk*

 ## Intro: Language, Metaphor and Identity